 These regulations shall apply to all construction activity within the corporate limits of the City of Lincoln and the land outside of the corporate limits designated as Tier I in the Lincoln City/Lancaster County Comprehensive Plan (Lincoln Municipal Code, Section 28.01.20 ).

 Notice of Intent (NOI) and Stormwater Pollution Prevention Plan (SWPPP)

 Prior to land disturbance of sites one (1) acre or greater in size, a Notice of Intent (NOI) and Stormwater Pollution Prevention Plan (SWPPP) for erosion and sediment control must be submitted.
-Land disturbance of sites less than one (1) acre which are part of a larger common plan of development or sale must also be addressed in an Individual Lot NOI and SWPPP.
+Authorization through an INOI permit is required prior to beginning construction activity for erosion and sediment control of individual lots (mostly residential) that are part of a larger common plan of development (subdivision).

 Drainage Criteria Manual